 - Total No. of Thyroid or Parathyroid Operations: >1000

 Experience Level: Expert

-Our New York Thyroid surgeons perform many times that number each year and have each performed thousands of neck operations in their careers.
+Our New York Parathyroid surgeons perform many times that number of parathyroid operations each year and have each performed thousands of neck operations in their careers.